 How to prep for out-of-town guests

-I have an entire post about hosting overnight guests, but it can be summed up into a few words: allow your guests to feel at home!
+I have an entire post about hosting overnight guests, but it can be summed up into a few words: allow your guests to feel at home (even if they are last minute guests)!
 Think of your must-have items at home, and be sure to provide those items for your guests.
 If in doubt, think back on your favorite fancy hotel, what do they provide?
 Here is a list of some of my must-haves:

 - Bedside lighting